 Thank you for choosing Westmead Private Hospital for your child's admission.
 Our Paediatric Unit consists of two 4 bed rooms allowing for close observation of our patients.
 Parents are encouraged to stay with their child during their hospitalisation.
 If an overnight stay is required one parent or guardian is required to stay overnight.
 A sofa bed and linen is provided for your comfort where possible.

 We believe that children who have received some preparation prior to coming into hospital will cope better than children who do not receive any preparation.
-Therefore we hold monthly orientation tours for paediatric patients and their parents/guardians on one Saturday morning each month.
-Participation in the orientation tour can help you and your child to gain a better understanding of what will happen during their stay.
+To help orientate children and their families please view our virtual tour showing Katie's visit to hospital.

 The following information will assist you in preparing for your child's hospital admission: